Polytech-Paris-Sud-Web/TP1_Paul_ZIOLKOWSKI/README.md

 > Thanks to Tom RAVANEL for his help
 > I also got help from a former student for some concepts and the setup of the application

+## What I have done
+- All features mandatory : Use the `json-server`, delete an article, create an article, routes.
+- Search filter for Title and Content
+- Limit 10 articles displayed (reverse, because we want the 10 last articles)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.